ORNL-Fusion/DIV3D/README.md

 #### This file contains the mid-points of the triangles from parts file
 ### 9) launch_pts.out (fname_launch)
 #### This file contains the launch (starting) location points of the fieldlines that are traced
+All launch points are defined in the first field period (positive phi).
 ```
 Row by row information of points where fieldlines are initiated.
 number of points